keatontaylor/alexa-actions/README.md

-# Alexa Actions: Actionable notificaitons from home assistant to Alexa
+# Alexa Actions: Actionable notifications from home assistant to Alexa

 ---